xuechanma/xuechanma.github.io/_posts/2023-01-11-how-i-built-this-website.markdown

 To preview the site, in the web browser, navigate to the `Server address` indicated in the `Terminal`: something like http://LOCALHOST:4000.

-# Things that did not work
+## Things that did not work
 - I wanted to use the `al-folio` theme but I tried several times, and the pages build and deployment always failed.
 - I had to switch to `Ruby version 3.1.3`.
 Problem kept occuring when I used `Ruby version 3.2.0`.

 # Useful links

-[About GitHub Pages and Jekyll]: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll
+- About GitHub Pages and Jekyll: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll